kelzvictoria/csv-generator/README.md

 # Overview

-This app provides a Bulk Import Tool for Outstanding Docs
+This app provides a Bulk Import CSV Generator for Outstanding Docs

 ## Environment Variables